 - Soreness.
 Shins, knees, feet, legs, willpower.

 - Worn shoes.
-Experts say you should be able to get about 500 miles out of a pair of shoes.
+Experts say you should be able to get about 500 miles out of a pair of mens running shoes.
 The experts aren’t 6’2? and 267 lbs.
 I managed to get about 185 miles out of my first pair.
 I squeezed around 315 out of my second pair.
 I jogged 331 miles on pair number three.
 More weight equals more stress on your shoes.
 Be prepared to shell out the duckets for good running shoes more often than the beanpole who passes you everyday that you secretly want to strangle.
 If you’re looking for some new running shoes to give you the best running performance possible, then you may want to look at somewhere like Vessi footwear as they have a tremendous selection of running shoes that could be perfect for your feet.

 - Gas.
 I constantly get the burps and the farts when I run.
 You will have to learn to drop your shame off at the front door when you leave.
 There’s little room for politeness when you’re pounding the pavement.
 Just make a comment about hearing a barking spider and move on.